woossi0/suite/docs/usermanual/source/dataadmin/index.rst

 Working with your data
 ======================

-This section describes some strategies on how to work with your data using OpenGeo Suite, including connecting from databases and using the GeoServer Layer Importer.
+This section describes some strategies on how to work with your data using Boundless Suite, including connecting from databases and using the GeoServer Layer Importer.

 .. toctree::
    :maxdepth: 2